 The auxiliary has continued this work and in promoting

 patriotism and love for America.
-Fifty members are presently enrolled.
+Eighty members are presently enrolled.

 Activities include financial support of servicemen clubs, children's

 homes, veterans hospitals and support of the Vietnam Memorial fund.
 Patriotism

 motivates the auxiliary in their Memorial Day programs, decoration of

 graves, support of citizenship in school children and tribute to teachers

 during National Education Week.